 Fortunately for us, there was a man behind us who spoke good English (was an English teacher) that Dilshad had been chatting up; who was in line to refill his card.
 He recognized our dilemma and he offered to refill his card with our fares on his card in exchange for our cash, and then let us into the subway train with his card.
 Very nice and fortunate for us.
 Mental note to be better informed/prepared about public transportation.

 Got the last subway back and hit the sack.
-More on other areas of Santiago and Valparaiso to follow.
-Good day so far.

 This entry was posted in Chile, Santiago & Valparaiso Nov 2015, South America